D3Ext/maldev/README.md

 # Introduction

 `maldev` aims to help malware developers, red teamers and anyone who is interested in cybersecurity.
-It uses native Golang code at 100% and it tries to do all operations from scratch without any third-party package.
+It uses native Golang code and it tries to do all operations from scratch without (almost) any third-party package.
 The project isn't finished yet and the API may be unstable so your malware may break in a near future.

 # Features